abdfatah99/learnPython/README.md

 # learnPython
-This repository create by purpose to provide conprehensive learning for Machine Learning
+This repository create by purpose to provide comprehensive learning for Machine Learning